ebzzry/ebzzry.github.io/src/en/emem.md

 I have always wanted a way to create HTML documents from my Markdown files.
 Initially, I simply wanted to have HTML files from my text files so that I can view them nicely on my phone.
-Later, I also wanted a way to create these files so that I can upload them on the internet and view them on other devices.
+Later, I also wanted a way to create these files so that I can upload them on the Internet and view them on other devices.
 There are tools that exist that does just that.
 I tried them, then I found myself frequently tweaking the output just to make it look acceptable.
 None of them fitted my criteria: easy to build, easy to use, and produces decent output.